 Gold Goes Platinum

-In 2019, the BID earned LEED Platinum – the highest level of LEED certification — under the U.S. Green Building Council’s (USGBC) LEED for Communities rating system.
-The Golden Triangle is the first business improvement district in the world to be named a LEED-certified community.
+In 2019 and again in 2024, the BID earned LEED Platinum certification– the highest level of LEED certification — under the U.S. Green Building Council’s (USGBC) LEED for Communities rating system.
+Even as the rating system evolved from 6 categories of evaluation in 2019 to 28 categories in 2024, the Golden Triangle remains the first and only business improvement district in the world to be named a LEED-certified community.

 What is LEED?